sajjadGG/book-python/pandas/dataframe/aggregations.rst

     grouped.head()

+Quick renaming of grouped columns from the groupby() multi-index can be achieved using the ravel() function.:

 .. code-block:: python
-    :caption: Quick renaming of grouped columns from the groupby() multi-index can be achieved using the ravel() function.

     grouped = df.groupby('month').agg({'duration': ['min', 'max', 'mean']})
     # duration